Irish Beef Stew Recipe with Mashed Potatoes

 Instructions

-- In a large pot or deep skillet, brown stew meat in olive oil until browned on all sides, about 4 minutes.
+• Season beef with salt & pepper.
+In a large pot or deep skillet, brown stew meat in olive oil until browned on all sides, about 4 minutes.
 Pour in onions, carrots, garlic, and spices.
 Cook another 5 minutes.
 Deglaze pan with beef broth.
 Cover and simmer 2-4 hours or until meat is very tender.
-(This would be perfect to cook in the crockpot!)

 This stew is AMAZING!
 Like so good I could cry 😉 I added a little sage to it since I didnt have any rosemary-yummy!
 Thanks for this recipe!
 I plan to use it again and again! 🙂